downsizing to trump tower

 They purchased the unit at a presale and have been waiting for a few years for it to complete.
 On July 14, 2016, the day finally came for our first walk-through.
 My mom was so excited.
 Sandra and I accompanied her as she wanted to hire us for the design.

 On Friday (Nov, 18, 2016), I presented the mood board and the overall design to my mother, and she immediately told my father that she loved everything that I had shown her.
 She showed me a budget that she had in mind, and I told her that was too much.
 Her reply was that she wanted to make sure that this project would look good on my website.
 She didn't want a nice place just for herself, but she wanted it to look good for my portfolio.
 I assured her that because we are only decorating the place, it wouldn't cost as much since we are not gutting the kitchen, the bathroom, or replacing the floor.
 Her reply to me was that I should then increase my design fee and charge more for my services.
 I was touched by how much she really wanted me to succeed.

 Unfortunately, she suffered a massive stroke later that evening and while she was in and out over the next few days, she never regained full consciousness.
 She left us just four days later.
-While we did make some modification to the design to suit my father's need, but we kept the overall design to what I presented her because apparently, before she had her stroke, she had told my father how happy she was with everything that I chose for her, showing that I really knew what she liked.
+While we did make some modifications to the design to suit my father's need more, we kept the overall design to what I presented her because apparently, she told my father how happy she was with everything that I chose for her.

 walk through day